Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, World Series, more

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-The NFL Week 9 kicks off with a 'Thursday Night Football' matchup between the Baltimore Ravens and the Miami Dolphins.
+The NFL Week 9 schedule continues on Sunday with 12 games, followed by one 'Monday Night Football' matchup.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-Wednesday's sports schedule also includes Game 5 of the World Series, college football, NBA action and NHL games to consider on the best DFS apps.
+Friday's sports schedule also includes World Series Game 6 between the Los Angeles Dodgers and Toronto Blue Jays at 8 p.m.
+ET at Rogers Centre in Toronto as well as college football, NBA action and NHL games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.